-Resource Conservation and Recovery Act as amended by the Hazardous and Solid Waste Amendments (ECL Article 27, Title 7 and 9; 6 NYCRR Parts 370 to 374, 376)-RCRA regulations are administered in New York State by the NYSDEC.
-Facilities in New York State in existence when the regulations took effect can continue operations under interim status by submitting a RCRA Part A Permit Application to NYSDEC.
-WVDP has been operating under interim status since 1990, and in December 2004 transmitted a RCRA Part 373 Permit Application to NYSDEC for review and processing.
+Resource Conservation and Recovery Act, as amended by the Hazardous and Solid Waste Amendments (ECL Article 27; Titles 7, 9; 6 NYCRR Parts 370-374, 376)-RCRA regulations are administered in New York State by NYSDEC.
+Facilities in New York State in existence when the regulations took effect can continue operations under interim status by submitting a RCRA Part A permit application to NYSDEC.
+WVDP has been operating under interim status since 1990, and in December 2004 transmitted a Part 373/RCRA permit application to NYSDEC for review and processing.
+In February 2005, NYSDEC indicated that they would begin their technical review.
+However, NYSDEC's review of the 2005 Preliminary Draft EIS and the ongoing work at WNYNSC has taken precedence.
+A revised Part 373/RCRA Permit Application will need to be submitted to update the facility information and changes.